LeandroParisi/case-stone-front/README.md

 ## Improvements to be done:

-1. Adjust feature details (pop up) on large screens
+1. Adjust feature details (slider) on large screens
 2. Use global store to manage popups and sliders so that they are synced (ex.: when you click on seach input it should close character / comic details slider)
 3. Make search slider top level component on screen (z-index)
 4. More information and features on favorites page (like description and some external links)